powellquiring/custom-metrics/README.md

 EOF
 ```

-You will notice in a few minutes that the **promscrape.yaml** file is updated with the new 9100 port.
-A few minutes back in the Monitoring intance a query for **process_cpu_seconds_total** for the last 10 secons should return a graph something like this one.
+You will notice in a few seconds that the **promscrape.yaml** file is updated with the addition of 9100 port.
+In a few minutes check the Monitoring intance dashboard.
+Query for **process_cpu_seconds_total** for the last 10 seconds to observe a graph like this one:

 ![image](https://user-images.githubusercontent.com/6932057/162051711-866f0e08-4e8b-4fa8-a831-bf6df854f8ba.png)